 I recently set up an Ubuntu Samba Server on my LAN but the Windows 10 clients couldn’t access it.
-My Linux clients had no problem, so I knew the server was good.
+The following instructions work for me.

-1. Open the PowerShell with admin authority and type:
+1. Open PowerShell with admin authority and execute this command:

 Set-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters" SMB2 -Type DWORD -Value 0 -Force

-2. Open the command line window with admin authority and type:
+2. Open Command Prompt with admin authority and execute these two commands:

 3. Go to “Control Panel -> Programs”